Squad-Mandalore/Backend/password_storage.md

 #### Security Considerations
 - **Storing Sensitive Constants**: Currently, `KEYCHAIN_NUMBER` and `PEPPER` are hardcoded.
 For enhanced security, these should be stored as environment variables or secured through CI/CD pipelines, especially when the repository is public.
 - **SHA-256 Usage**: SHA-256 is a reliable hashing algorithm, but it's advisable to periodically review and update the hashing strategy to align with evolving security standards.

-#### Conclusion
-This script demonstrates a comprehensive and thoughtful approach to password security.
-By integrating salting, peppering, and hashing, it significantly mitigates the risk of password-related security breaches.
-However, continual assessment of security practices and keeping abreast with latest cryptographic standards is crucial for maintaining robust security.
- `PEPPER`: A constant string added to the password as an additional security measure.